geopan2000/Stochastic-AR-Model-Estimation/README.md

 \]

 Repeat the simulation steps from B1.
 Discuss how the presence of colored noise affects the estimation accuracy of the AR(1) and AR(2) models.

----

-This README provides a structured and clear overview of the assignments, without any references to your university, adhering to your request for rephrasing.
-You can add this file directly to your GitHub repository.